riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 BOOM (currently) only supports having one LSU (and thus can only send one load or store per cycle to memory).
 [2]_

-See `The Load/Store Unit (LSU)` for more details on the LSU.
+See :ref:`The Load/Store Unit (LSU)` for more details on the LSU.

 Floating Point Units
 --------------------

 .. _fp-fu:
 .. figure:: /figures/functional-unit-fpu.png
-    :alt: :term:`Functional Unit` for FPU
+    :alt: Functional Unit for FPU

     The class hierarchy of the FPU is shown.
 The expert-written code is contained within the hardfloat and rocket repositories.
-The “FPU” class instantiates the Rocket components, which itself is further wrapped by the abstract :term:`Functional Unit` classes (which provides the out-of-order speculation support).
+The "FPU" class instantiates the Rocket components, which itself is further wrapped by the abstract :term:`Functional Unit` classes (which provides the out-of-order speculation support).